bittlingmayer/nlp-intro-course/background.md

 ### Lecture 2
 We cover the language of language:

-anaphora, BLEU, canonicalisation, grammars, lemmatisation, n-grams, parallel corpora, segmentation, tokenisation, Zipf's law...
+> anaphora, BLEU, canonicalisation, grammars, lemmatisation, n-grams, parallel corpora, segmentation, tokenisation, Zipf's law...

 Slides [coming soon]

 ### Lab:
 Increase the accuracy of Peter Norvig's classic [spelling corrector in half a page of code](http://norvig.com/spell-correct.html) without hurting performance too much.

+Use spaCy, add more data or prep

 ### More